Like pizza? Like content analytics data?

 I wrote a little bit about Lambda and Log-Oriented Architecture in my prior posts on this blog, “Apache Storm: The Big Reference” and “Loving a Log-Oriented Architecture”.
-This hinted at two foundational pieces of data architecture here at Parse.ly: Apache Storm and Apache Kafka.
+This hinted at a foundational ideas for our data architecture here at Parse.ly: logs, streams, highly-parallel processing, and immutable data.

-Apache Storm is used as a real-time stream processor for analytics data throughout; we wrote our own open source implementation of its Python protocol, called pystorm.
-We also wrote a Storm project management and test framework, called streamparse, for making Storm work smoothly with Python.
-The streamparse project is now a popular public Github project used by many companies and institutions for working with Apache Storm easily from Python.
-We currently run Apache Storm 0.8 in production but are planning an upgrade to 1.0 soon.
+Highly parallel Python processes are used as the real-time stream processor for analytics data throughout; we wrote our own open source implementation of a Python protocol for doing this, called pystorm.
+We also wrote a project management and test framework, called streamparse, for making it all work smoothly with Python.
+The streamparse project is now a popular public Github project used by many companies and institutions for working with cluster-wide parallel processing easily from Python.

-Pictured above: The first live demonstration of the streamparse open source library at PyData Silicon Valley 2014.
+Pictured above: The first live demonstration of the streamparse open source library at PyData Silicon Valley.

-As of recently, we also use Apache Spark as an alternative to Pig for doing historical rebuilds and re-calculations of our data in batch mode.
-Storm and Kafka power our real-time pipeline; Spark and S3 power our historical rebuild layer.
+As of recently, we also use Apache Spark for doing historical rebuilds and re-calculations of our data in batch mode.
+Kafka and real-time Python processing cores power our real-time pipeline; Spark, Amazon EMR, and S3 power our elastic historical rebuild layer.
 Combined, we get low latency, high throughput, and flexible elasticity for data processing.

 Diagram: Parse.ly high-level architecture, with batch analytics represented on the left and real-time analytics represented on the right, with shared Python code and Kafka topics acting as a data backbone throughout.

-We discussed this architecture in more detail in a talk at PyData 2014 Silicon Valley, recorded in video form here on YouTube: Real-Time Logs and Streams.
+We discussed this architecture in more detail in a talk at PyData Silicon Valley, recorded in video form here on YouTube: Real-Time Logs and Streams.
 I also gave a follow-up talk on our use of streamparse in particular at PyCon.
 And most recently, I gave a talk covering Python’s multi-core (and multi-node) computing landscape at PyData NYC, entitled “Beating Python’s Global Interpreter Lock (GIL) to Max Out Your CPU’s”.
-It shows how Kafka, Storm, and Spark fit into the broader Python landscape of tools for parallel computing, such as
+It shows how Kafka and S3 data stores can fit into the broader Python landscape of tools for parallel computing, such as

 Once we could reliably process tens of thousands of events per second in a real-time data pipeline, our next job was to build a time series store to keep query the data effectively.
 Mage, then, is our home grown system that takes all of this live, streaming analytics data and makes it available for instantaneous time series analytics in our dashboards and APIs.
-It is not an open source component and likely never will be, but it is a system-level abstraction we’ve built internally atop powerful distributed databases and refined data models.
+Mage is not an open source component, but it is a system-level abstraction we’ve built internally atop powerful distributed databases and refined data models.

 Immutable Events at the Core